 - (a) The No Local Variation projection assumes the same fertility, mortality and migration rates in each ward.
-Fertility and mortality age-sex schedules are based on the experience of Fife as a whole, as used in GROS' 2006-based projections (GROS 2008).
-Migration schedules are the same for each ward.
-Fife's total of births, deaths and age-sex structured population as projected by GROS are set as constraints.
-Thus the annual net impact of migration at each age on Fife's population is allocated to each ward proportional to population size.
-The resulting age-sex schedules of inmigration and out-migration rates are the same for each ward, and vary little over the projection. - (b) The Local Calibration projection estimates local age-sex schedules of fertility, mortality and migration indirectly.

-A 'training projection' is run from 2001 to 2007 in which the no-variation assumptions are augmented by the standard data recorded as described above (births, deaths and age-sex-structured population).
-Included in the output from this projection are estimates of each demographic component for each annual period mid-2001/2002 (Andelin and Simpson 2007):
+Fertility and mortality age-sex schedules are based on the experience of Fife as a whole, as used in the GROS 2006-based projections (GROS 2008).
+Migration age schedules are the same for each ward.
+Fife's total of births, deaths and age-sex population as projected by GROS are set as constraints.
+Thus the annual net effect of migration at each age on Fife's population is allocated to each ward proportional to population size.
+The resulting age-sex schedules of in-migration and out-migration rates are the same for each ward, and vary little over the projection. - (b) The Local Calibration projection estimates local age-sex schedules of fertility, mortality and migration indirectly.
+A 'training projection' is run from 2001 to 2007 in which the 'no-variation' assumptions are augmented by the standard data recorded as described above: births, deaths and age-sex-structured population.
+Included in the output from this projection are estimates of each demographic component for each annual period from 2001-2002 to 2006-2007 using the following calculations (Andelin and Simpson 2007):

-- Total Fertility Rate: local TFR = Fife TFR x local births recorded / (births expected from Fife fertility rates and local starting population structure). - Standardised Mortality Ratio (SMR) = Fife SMR x local deaths recorded / (deaths expected from Fife mortality rates and local starting population structure). - Migration flow at age-sex group a: Migration expected from Fife migration rates and local starting population after local births and deaths + (end population estimate recorded for age-sex group a end population estimate expected for age-sex group a).
-The correction referred to within brackets is allocated to in- and out-migration flows according to user-provided weights, in this case 50% for each of in-flow and out-flow.
+Total Fertility Rate (TFR) = Fife TFR $\times$ local births recorded/(births expected from Fife fertility rates applied to the local starting population structure).

+Standardized Mortality Ratio (SMR) = Fife SMR $\times$ local deaths recorded/ (deaths expected from Fife mortality rates applied to the local starting population structure).

+Migration flow at age-sex group a: Migration expected from Fife migration rates applied to the local starting population after local births and deaths + (end population estimate recorded for age-sex group a-end population estimate expected for age-sex group a).
+The correction referred to within brackets is allocated to in- and out-migration flows according to user-provided weights, in this case 50% for each of inflow and outflow.

-In these ways, the training projection provides estimates of the TFR, SMR and single year of age-sex migration in- and out-flows, for each ward and each annual period.
-For each of these components, the subsequent local calibration projection used an average of the estimates for the six years mid-2001 to mid-2007 for each future year.
+In these ways, the training projection provides estimates of the TFR, SMR and single year of age-sex migration in- and outflows, for each ward and each annual period.
+For each of these components, the subsequent local calibration projection used an average of the estimates for the 6 years mid-2001 to mid-2007 for each future year.
 Thus for fertility and mortality, reference rates were adjusted up and down by a single local factor.
-A local set of single year migration rates replaced the standard one, for each of in- and out-flows to one external area.
+A local set of single-year migration rates replaced the standard one, for in- and outflows to a single external area.

-(c) The Local Direct Estimates projection uses local age-sex schedules of fertility, mortality and migration estimated from the detailed data available to GROS.
-These are based on mid-2001 to mid-2007, for comparability with the local calibration projection.
-For migration, age-sex schedules of in- and out-flows were estimated separately for movement within Fife and for all other movement.
+(c) The Local Direct projection uses local age-sex schedules of fertility, mortality and migration estimated from the detailed data available to GROS.
+These are derived from mid-2001 to mid-2007 data for comparability with the local calibration projection.
+For migration, age-sex schedules of in- and outflows were estimated separately for movement within Fife and for all other movement, from the individual records of movement held by GROS.
 In each case the direct estimates were smoothed by averaging three adjacent age groups, except that migration rates for single ages were smoothed only when the adjacent age groups have fewer than 200 events, to avoid dampening extreme but realistic values of young adult migration.